Free Shipping on all orders over $5 in the U.S.

 How Much Neem Oil Should You Use When Gardening?

-Start with smaller doses for young or sensitive plants and increase as needed.
-Following these guidelines will help you maximize neem oil's benefits while keeping your garden healthy and thriving.
+Following the guidelines below will help maximize neem oil's benefits while keeping your garden healthy and thriving.

 Hand Held Neem Oil Sprayer Instructions

-To use neem oil with a standalone sprayer for your gardening needs, follow these straightforward instructions:
+Below is how to use neem oil with a hose-end sprayer for your gardening needs; follow these straightforward instructions and maintain the correct neem oil ratio to water.

-- Prepare the oil solution by mixing it in a separate container.
-For every gallon of water, add approximately 1 cup of neem oil and one third of a cup of non-toxic liquid soap.
+1. Prepare the oil solution by mixing it in a separate container.
+Add approximately 2.5 tablespoons of neem oil and half a teaspoon of non-toxic liquid soap for every gallon of water.
 Mix the solution thoroughly to ensure the oil is properly emulsified.

-- Before spraying, shake the sprayer well to ensure the oil solution is evenly mixed.
+2. Before spraying: shake the sprayer well to ensure the oil solution is evenly mixed with water.

-- When spraying focusing on both the tops and undersides of leaves where pests may reside.
+3. When spraying: focus on both the tops and undersides of leaves where pests may reside.
 Ensure thorough coverage, but avoid excessive runoff.

-- Continue spraying until all plants are coated with the solution.
+4. Continue spraying: until all plants are coated with the solution.

-- After spraying, clean the sprayer thoroughly with water to prevent any residue from clogging the nozzle or components.
+5. After spraying: clean the sprayer thoroughly with water to prevent any residue from clogging the nozzle or components.

 Neem Oil Hose End Sprayer Instructions